 All of these rules are in place to accommodate people with a range of disabilities that would make using two hands or too strong of a grip difficult.

 Many businesses have thresholds, especially at the front and back doors.
-If your business has a threshold, there are several guidelines that must be followed:
+Your business must follow several guidelines if it has a threshold:

-Check your local building codes if you’re not sure what additional requirements might be in place for thresholds and openings in your area.
+Review local building codes for specific requirements on thresholds and openings in your area.

-Doors that are equipped with any type of automatic closing device must close slowly.
+Doors with automatic closing devices must close slowly.
 It must take at least three seconds for the door to close.
-If your door is closing too quickly, the closing mechanism must be altered or replaced to be in compliance.
+To address a door closing too quickly, you must alter or replace the closing mechanism to achieve compliance.

 If you need to replace any of your doors to be compliant, CDF Distributors is here to help.
 Browse our inventory of doors and pick the one that fits your needs using our custom quote tool.